tmone/crastonic-kyc2/README.md

 ## Development

 You can start developing by editing the files inside the **app** directory.

-This project uses [file-based routing](https://docs.expo.dev/router/introduction).
+**Important:** This project uses a custom navigation setup (not expo-router) to avoid deep linking issues in standalone builds.
+See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for details.

+## Troubleshooting

+If you encounter app startup issues on real devices, especially with standalone builds, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for common problems and solutions.

 ## Learn more